bouwe77/temba/README.md

 const server = create(config)
 ```

-After enabling etags, every `GET` request will return an `etag` response header, which clients can send as a `If-None-Match` header with every subsequent `GET` request.
+After enabling etags, every `GET` request will return an `etag` response header, which clients can (optionally) send as an `If-None-Match` header with every subsequent `GET` request.
 Only if the resource changed in the meantime the server will return the new JSON, and otherwise it will return a `304 Not Modified` response with an empty response body.

-For updating or deleting items with a `PUT`, `PATCH`, or `DELETE`, after enabling etags, these requests are required to provide a `If-Match` header with the etag.
+For updating or deleting items with a `PUT`, `PATCH`, or `DELETE`, after enabling etags, these requests are _required_ to provide an `If-Match` header with the etag.
 Only if the etag represents the latest version of the resource the update is made, otherwise the server responds with a `412 Precondition Failed` status code.

 ### Custom router